-The network code shall also set out that capacity at two or more points connecting the two same adjacent entry-exit systems is integrated into one single capacity service representing one virtual interconnection point.
+The network code(s) shall also set out that capacity at two or more points connecting the two same adjacent entry-exit systems is integrated into one single capacity service representing one virtual interconnection point.
 Transmission system operators shall calculate the entire technical capacity of the integrated service.
-Virtual interconnection points have to be established five years after the entry into force of the network code at the latest, insofar as the technical capacity resulting and at any virtual interconnection point is not lower than the sum of the previously separate bundled capacity products.
+Virtual interconnection points have to be established no later than five years after the entry into force of the network code(s) at the latest, insofar as the technical capacity resulting and at any virtual interconnection point is not lower than the sum of the previously separate bundled capacity products.